MaaKaa/CompetenceTestApp/README.md

     - NGO regiesters.
     - After logging-in, the NGO generates a competence test for its project: enters project's name and description, and saves it.
-    - Then, the NGO can invite volunteers: types volunteer's name and email address, and the app sends the invitation containing the link to the competence test.
+    - Then, the NGO can invite volunteers: types volunteer's name and email address, and the app: 1). check, whether such volunteer is already in the database.
+If, so, it updates his/her "competenceTests" field.
+If not, creates new record in the database, 2). sends the email invitation to the volunteer.
-    - Volunteer takes the competence test and saves it.
+    - Volunteer logs in, takes the competence test and saves it.
 (S)he is redirected to the results page.
     - NGO can view cumulative results for the project.
-    - In it's dashoborad, the NGO can: create a new test, view and edit all its competence tests, as well as view the overall tests' statistics.
+    - In it's dashoboard, the NGO can: create a new project, view and edit all its competence tests, as well as view the overall tests' statistics (for all tests alogether).

 Volunteer's perspective: